Homeless/McKinney-Vento Act

 Wayland Union Schools is committed to helping our students who are experiencing transitional housing situations through the McKinney-Vento Homeless Assistance Act.
 Each public school district and academy has a homeless liaison who assists with enrollment, academic support, and ongoing needs.

-If your family is in a temporary or inadequate living situation due to a loss of housing or economic hardship, your child might be eligible for certain education rights and services.
+If your family lacks a fixed, regular, and/or adequate nighttime residence due to a loss of housing or economic hardship, your child might be eligible for certain education rights and services.

 Local Liaison: Laurie Zywiczynski, 269-792-9208 ext.
 2488